q-0q/website/public/markdown/wasp.md

 ## About

-Wasp is an open-source state machine Nuget package designed for use in game controllers.
+Wasp is an open-source state machine NuGet package designed for use in game controllers.

 Wasp is heavily inspired by [Stateless](https://github.com/dotnet-state-machine/stateless/tree/dev), and mirrors most of its patterns.
 I came across Stateless when looking for an FSM solution for my fighting game [Project SilverNeedle](../psn/index.md).
 Despite Stateless being one of the most popular FSM libraries, its source was ancient and bloated, and lacked crucial features I needed for my project; so, I decided to create my own.